TM-1-3/LearnVironment/README.md

 ### Physical architecture

 The representation of our app’s physical architecture features the following entities.
-The User’s Device, through which they interact with the Flutter app.
-The Cloud-Based Backend (Firebase Server) contains all the Firebase services essential for the app’s functionalities, as well as the Firebase Database, which stores all the information produced and required by the users.
+The User’s Device, through which the user interacts with the Flutter app.
+The Cloud-Based Backend (Firebase Server) contains all the Firebase services essential for functioning of the app’s functionalities, such as Firebase Authentication, Firebase Cloud Messaging and Cloud Firestore, as well as the Firebase DataBase, which is accessed to store and retrive necessary data.

 ![UML Deployment Diagram](docs/deploymentDiagram.png)